timczerniak/gramadach_na_gaeilge/02_nouns.md

 * _gpl_ - genitive plural

-## The article before and after nouns in the nominative/accusative
+## The article before nouns in the nominative/accusative

 |                           | Masculine                   | Feminine                                            |
 | ------------------------- | --------------------------- | --------------------------------------------------- |